International Dollar, Geary-Khamis Dollar Explained

-These per capita figures, of course, represent total country GNIIs divided by each country's average population.
+These per capita figures, of course, represent total country GNIs divided by each country's average population.
 The 2012 international dollar figures show, for example, that the average citizen of Norway was represented by slightly more than twice the economic output of the average Spanish citizen (Intl $66,960 vs. $32,545).
 Figures in both GDP columns are thus adjusted to show "wealth" or economic output in the country, per individual.

 International dollar figures may be expressed as current international dollars (as in the table above), in which case the exchange rate adjustments and PPP adjustments represent the stated year's exchange rates and buying power figures for each country.

-When comparisons are made between years, as well as countries, however, the International dollar figures may be further adjusted to compensate for inflation.
-In that case, a base year will be specified, e.g., 2000, and all figures between countries and between years, will be expressed in constant international "2000 international dollars" or some constant dollars for some other base year.
+When comparisons are made between years, as well as between countries, the International dollar figures may be further adjusted to compensate for inflation.
+In that case, a base year will be specified, e.g., 2000, and all figures between countries and between years will be expressed in constant international "2000 international dollars" or some constant dollars for some other base year.

 In summary, those comparing economic figures from different countries and different times should be sure to understand carefully which adjustment or adjustments are reflected in the data: